koudyk/koudyk.github.io/src/content/posts/2025-12-03_create-content-schema_website/index.md

 <!-- - I made a faceted classification system of 'positions', e.g.,
 ![](positions_faceted-classification.png) -->

-**Version 2: Dublin core for descriptive metadata of posts, post-secondary qualifications, and projects**
+**Version 2: Dublin Core for descriptive metadata of posts, post-secondary qualifications, and projects**

 - After reading about the **Dublin Core Abstract Model** in the book "Metadata" by Jeffrey Pomerantz, I decided to try to fit my website metadata into DCMI.
 I tried to use all of the Elements, Terms, Classes, and Syntax Encoding Schemes that could be relevant.
 The idea was that I would later simplify it.
 - I created content schemas for the descriptive metadata for Posts, Post-secondary qualifications, and Projects.
 Here's a screenshot of the first few items in the descriptive metadata for Posts.

 ![](DC-metadata_color-coded.png)

-**Version 3: Dublin core with implementation in XML snippets**
+**Version 3: Dublin Core with implementation in XML snippets**

-- I decided that each element needed a human-readable property name, so I re-did the schemas with that as the first column, and specified the Dublin Core properties at the right side of the table, along with what it would look like in XML.
-Also, instead of colour-coding the different types of properties in Dublin Core, I used the format `dc:date` and `dcterms:PeriodOfTime`.
+- I decided that each element needed a human-readable property name, so I redid the schemas with that as the first column, and specified the Dublin Core properties at the right side of the table, along with what it would look like in XML.
+Also, instead of color-coding the different types of properties in Dublin Core, I used the format `dc:date` and `dcterms:PeriodOfTime`.
 This is what it looked like for the descriptive metadata for qualifications:

 ![](qualification_descriptive-metadata.png)